Solo5/solo5/README.md

     sudo apt-get install -y build-essential xorriso bridge-utils kvm iputils-ping

-The default scripts will make KVM/QEMU create an interface veth0 and add it to a bridge named virbr0.
 The base Solo5 kernel will have an IP address of 10.0.0.2 and can be pinged from the host.

 Configure the network by running: